paperclip/clean_code_perf/README.md

 One approach was massively slower:

 * sorting collection - I think this saves branch misses at the expense of jumping around memory.
+** Probably would be faster than default if we had memory fragmentation

 One approach beat any of the unclean approaches: